Engelandvaarders and Refugees:

 success of his book on Australia encouraged him to write a book a book

 about Canada.
-In July 1952 he travelled to Argentina where his wife's
+In July 1952 he traveled to Argentina where his wife's

 sister lived and from there to the USA and